SURFACE-FIRST™ MONITORING

 Interface and Communication: RS-485 (Modbus RTU), USB; 4-20 mA, SPDT relay

-Optional features: HazLoc (Class I/II/III, ATEX) enclosure, Surface distance / Water level measurement, Wired or Wireless data transmission and alarms, Stand-alone or Networked operation, Data logger
+Optional features: HazLoc (Class I/II/III, ATEX) enclosure, Surface distance / Water level measurement, Wired or Wireless data transmission and alerts, Stand-alone or Networked operation, Data logger

 Need an industry-specific datasheet?
 Contact us.